Sesame Street Stays Up Late!: Songs

-Home media/Digital releases
+Home media/digital releases

 The special was originally released on VHS by Random House Home Video in 1994, where it was retitled as Sesame Street Celebrates Around the World, which is what all rereleases of the special would use.
-The VHS later reissued by Sony Wonder in 1996.
+The VHS was later reissued by Sony Wonder in 1996.

-Sony Wonder released the special on DVD 2004, and was reissued by Genius Entertainment and Warner Home Video in 2008 and 2010, respectively.
+Sony Wonder released the special on DVD in 2004, and was reissued by Genius Entertainment and Warner Home Video in 2008 and 2010, respectively.

 The 2017 Amazon Video digital download release, reinstated the special's original title of Sesame Street Stays Up Late.